dherranzf/dherranzf/README.md

 👨‍💻 I am a **Software Engineer** with extensive experience in designing and implementing technological solutions focused on quality, scalability, and performance.

-In this GitHub, I show some **personal projects** I have developed out of personal interest and as practice to inprove and explore new technologies.
+In this GitHub, I show some **personal projects** I have developed out of personal interest and as practice to improve and explore new technologies.
 In addition to these, I have professionally contributed to critical and high-impact projects within the companies I have worked for.

 I am always looking for new challenges where I can contribute my experience, learn new things, and continue growing both professionally and personally.